serenity-rs/book/src/introduction.md

 The library provides you all of Discord's REST-requests and even an optional bot-framework to quickly get a bot done.
 It allows you to easily define and configure commands.

+Last but not least, this book will expect you to know certain Rust fundamentals.
+Therefore, if you want to learn Rust, check out [`the official book`].
+Nonetheless, we will make an attempt to reference what knowledge is needed for which chapter.

 ## Getting Started
 * Library Dependencies